 Step 3: Screw the pivot screw back in

 Now you have threadlocker applied, it's time to screw the pivot screw back into the pivot.
-At this stage you want to tune your pivot screw so the handle swings freely while having minimal handle play (refer to the 'tuning your balisong' section of this page).
+At this stage you want to tune your pivot as per the 'tuning your balisong' section of this page.

 Step 4: Repeat with the second screw

 Now you can move onto the second pivot screw repeating the same above steps.